 Alternative Amplification Options for People with Hidden Hearing Loss

 Hearing aids have helped millions of people around the world amplify sounds and participate in social activities again, but they are not right for everyone.
 Many people cannot afford them due to the high out-of-pocket cost after receiving little or no insurance coverage.
 Those with hidden hearing loss do not benefit from traditional hearing aids because they do not transmit signals to the correct area of the brain for processing.
+However, there are a few companies like Blue Angels Hearing that offer its product up for sale online, directly to consumers making their products affordable compared to other brands.
+They offer high-quality hearing aids for an affordable price.

 Hearables are a new type of wireless technology that provide people with sound amplification based on their individualized hearing profile.
 The average cost is around $400 compared to the upper $5,000 to $6,000 range of a pair of technologically advanced hearing aids.